Oshuma/app_config/README.md

 ## Mongo

-You can pass a `:mongo` options hash to {AppConfig.setup!} which should contain configuration values for a Mongo database.
-Check the {AppConfig::Storage::Mongo::DEFAULTS}
-constant for the default Mongo connection options.
+You can pass a `:mongo` options hash to `AppConfig.setup!` which should contain configuration values for a Mongo database.
+Check the `AppConfig::Storage::Mongo::DEFAULTS` constant for the default Mongo connection options.

 ```ruby